Urethral hypermobility

 Urethral hypermobility is a condition of excessive movement of the female urethra due to a weakened urogenital diaphragm.
 It describes the instability of the urethra in relation to the pelvic floor muscles.
 A weakened pelvic floor muscle fails to adequately close the urethra and hence can cause stress urinary incontinence.
-This condition can be measured with anterior compartment descent.
-It is sometimes treated with urethral bulking injections.
+This condition may be diagnosed by primary care providers or urologists.
+Treatment may include pelvic floor muscle exercises, surgery (e.g. urethral sling), or minimally invasive procedures (e.g. urethral bulking injections).